kkwong44/cappadocia-tours/README.md

 The performance testing was carried out on the site and shows each page can be improved on the images that were used.
 There were several attempts to improve the performance by reducing dimensions, file sizes and file formats.
 The test cycle was repeated on each attempt and the final version was to use the minimum dimensions on each image, convert into Webp from Jpg format and optimize the file size by using image optimiser tool.

+All images are optimsed, uploaded and use in the live site.

 From the lighthouse reports at below, it shows the site perform well.
 The site was physically tested on several devices from desktops, tablets and mobile phones.
 The performance on these devices were operated normally and without lagging.

-Lighthouse Report on index.html
+*Lighthouse Report on index.html*

 ![Performance Report Home Page](readme/test-reports/performance-report-home.png)

-Lighthouse Report on gallery.html
+*Lighthouse Report on gallery.html*

 ![Performance Report Gallery Page](readme/test-reports/performance-report-gallery.png)

-Lighthouse Report on reservation.html
+*Lighthouse Report on reservation.html*

 ![Performance Report Reservation Page](readme/test-reports/performance-report-reservation.png)

-Lighthouse Report on confirmation.html
+*Lighthouse Report on confirmation.html*

 ![Performance Report Confirmation Page](readme/test-reports/performance-report-confirmation.png)